jeremyheiler/xenopath/README.md

 # Xenopath

-A Clojure XPath library that wraps `java.xml.xpath` and `org.w3c.dom`.
+Xenopath is an XPath and DOM library for Clojure.
+The primary goal of this project is to provide a straightforward Clojure interface to the JDK's built-in XPath and DOM packages.
+The advantage is that it allows you to operate on sequences and maps instead of DOM collection objects.
+The disadvantage is that you're still working with a stateful DOM.

 ## Installation

-Xenopath is available from Clojars.
-Add the following dependency to your `project.clj`
+Xenopath is available on [Clojars](https://clojars.org/xenopath).
+Add the following dependency to your `project.clj` in order to use it.

 ```clojure
 [xenopath "0.1.0"]